-It doesn’t charge lender fees, can close in as little as 15 days, and even though a majority of the process takes place online, each applicant works one-on-one with a mortgage banker throughout the entire process.
+It doesn’t charge lender fees, can close in as little as 15 days, and even though a majority of the loan process takes place online, each applicant works one-on-one with a loan officer throughout the entire process.

 Mortgage Application Requirements

-Network Capital Funding Mortgage requires all applicants to have a credit score of at least 600.
+Network Capital Funding Corporation requires all applicants to have a credit score of at least 600.
 You will also be required to submit the standard paperwork.
 These include:

 - Pay stubs